 If you have a public account, your Reel may appear on Instagram's Explore page.
 People will be able to comment on it unless you disable commenting.
 Open your published Reel and click on the three dots at the bottom right to find the option to disable commenting or to delete your Reel.

 If you used original audio, other users will now be able to use that in their own Reels.
 Users will also be able to use your Reel in their own using the Remix feature (unless you have opted out).
 Based on TikTok's Duet feature, this allows users to respond to a Reel by recording their own take on the content alongside it.
 You can enable or disable the option for the public to remix your Reel in Settings.
 Note that this feature also now applies to standard Instagram posts.
 You can add any public posts to your own Reel unless the user has disabled the option.

 I don't have Reels

-Reels is now available to all Instagram users.
-If you find you still don't have it or that some of the features are missing, check in the App Store or Google Play to see if an Instagram update is available.
+Reels has been available to all Instagram users for some time, so if you find you don't have it or that some of the features are missing, check in the App Store or Google Play to see if an Instagram update is available.
 Failing that, try uninstalling the app then installing it again.

 I can't add music

 For copyright reasons, users with business accounts may find they don't have the option to add music in Reels or Stories.
 This is something Instagram seems to be adjusting.
 Users in many areas report that the option has now been added.
 Try updating the app to check if the option has been added in your area.
 Otherwise, many users get around the issue by pre-editing Reels using a different platform.

 Can I include still images in an Instagram Reel

 Yes, you can now include still images in a Reel.
 You can add any still from your phone by clicking on the camera roll at the bottom left when you're in Instagram Reels.
 You can also add other people's Instagram posts to a Reel (you'll find this option by clicking on the three dots that appear at the top right of every Instagram post – just choose 'Remix this photo', providing that the user has enabled this feature).